A marketing campaign that became a viral sensation.

-Just like the movie portrays N.W.A’s glorification of their roots, and their connection to their origin, Beats wanted the rest of the world to be able do the same thing.
+We soon realized that the very core of the film lies in N.W.A.’s pride and connection to their origin, which we wanted the rest of the world to be able to do.
 No matter where you are from, it represents who you are.
-May it be local pride, belonging or nostalgia; the ultimate goals was to evoke those emotions and make people connect with their roots in both a playful and meaningful way.
+May it be local pride, belonging or nostalgia; the ultimate goal was to evoke those emotions and make people connect with their roots in a playful and meaningful way.

-We certainly think that the campaign helped to make people excited about the film and a desire to see it in cinemas.
+We certainly think that the campaign helped in hyping the film before it’s release.
 Why?
-Because the meme created an emotional connection between the people and the plot.
-It’s a unified experience.
+The meme created an emotional connection between the people and the plot.
+It’s a unified experience!